howardvickers/galvanize-capstone-asthma/README.md

 comments about NaNs and sparse data.

 #### Models & Code

 ##### Models
+Create a table with rmse results and one sentence saying which was chosen and why.
 * Linear Regression
 * Lasso & Ridge
 * Random Forest
 * Boosting
 * Support Vector Regression
 * KNN Regression
+##### Features
+Brief description/list

 ##### Code
 * Links to code
 * Brief comments about structure